Frequently Asked Questions

 How old are youth participants?

-Grad– 17-18 years old by June 24, 2016 & have completed a previous year’s program or an equivalent leadership program
+Grad– 17-18 years old by the end of June & have completed a previous year’s program or an equivalent leadership program

 Is this an accredited program ?